Proper orthogonal decomposition

 The proper orthogonal decomposition is a numerical method that enables a reduction in the complexity of computer intensive simulations such as computational fluid dynamics and structural analysis (like crash simulations).
 Typically in fluid dynamics and turbulences analysis, it is used to replace the Navier–Stokes equations by simpler models to solve.

-It belongs to a class of algorithms called model order reduction (or in short model reduction).
-What it essentially does is to train a model based on simulation data.
-To this extent, it can be associated with the field of machine learning.
+Proper orthogonal decomposition is associated with model order reduction.
+The orthogonally decomposed model can be characterized as a surrogate model; to this end, the method is also associated with the field of machine learning.

 POD and PCA

 The main use of POD is to decompose a physical field (like pressure, temperature in fluid dynamics or stress and deformation in structural analysis), depending on the different variables that influence its physical behaviors.
 As its name hints, it's operating an Orthogonal Decomposition along with the Principal Components of the field.
 As such it is assimilated with the principal component analysis from Pearson in the field of statistics, or the singular value decomposition in linear algebra because it refers to eigenvalues and eigenvectors of a physical field.
 In those domains, it is associated with the research of Karhunen and Loève, and their Karhunen–Loève theorem.